Flavor changing top decays to charm and Higgs with $\tau \tau$ at the LHC

 \section{Conclusions}

-Many beyond the Standard Model theories contain tree-level contributions to FCNH interactions, especially for the third generation quarks.
+Many beyond the Standard Model theories contain tree-level contributions to FCNH interactions, especially for the third generation fermions.
 These contributions arise naturally in models with additional Higgs doublets, such as the special two Higgs doublet model for the top quark (T2HDM)~\cite{Das:1995df}, or a general 2HDM~\cite{Davidson:2005cw,Mahmoudi:2009zx}.
-In the decoupling~\cite{Gunion:2002zf} or the alignment limits~\cite{Craig:2013hca,Carena:2013ooa}, the light Higgs boson ($h^0$) resembles the standard Higgs boson with a mass less than the top quark.
+In the decoupling~\cite{Gunion:2002zf} or the alignment limits~\cite{Craig:2013hca,Carena:2013ooa}, the light Higgs boson ($h^0$) resembles the standard model Higgs boson with a mass less than the top quark.
 This could engender the rare decay $t \to c h^0$.

-We investigated the prospects for discovering such a decay at the LHC, focusing on the $t\bar{t}$ production channel and the subsequent decay where one decays hadronically and the other through the FCNH mode.
-The primary background for this signal is a $t\overline{t} j j$ with both top quarks decaying leptonically.
+We investigated the prospects for such a discovery at the LHC, focusing on the $t\bar{t}$ production channel and their subsequent decay, where one decays hadronically and the other through the FCNH mode.
+The primary background for this signal is $t\overline{t} j j$ with both top quarks decaying leptonically.
 This background contains one $b$ jet mis-identified as a $c$ jet, and two additional light jets, along with two leptons and missing transverse energy.
 Taking advantage of the available kinematic information, the $h^0$ and top quark masses in the signal can be reconstructed and much of the background rejected.

 Based on our parton level analysis, we find that the LHC at $\sqrt{s} = 14$~TeV, with $\mathcal{L} = 3000$~fb$^{-1}$, can probe to as low as ${\cal B} (t \to c h^0) \approx 2.5 \times 10^{-4}$ with $\lambda_{tch} \approx 0.033$.
-At $\sqrt{s} = 27$~TeV, the reach is ${\cal B}(t \to c h^0) \approx 1.4 \times 10^{-4}$ with $\lambda_{tch} \simeq 0.023$.
+At $\sqrt{s} = 27$~TeV, the reach is ${\cal B}(t \to c h^0) \approx 1.4 \times 10^{-4}$ with $\lambda_{tch} \approx 0.023$.
 The event level analysis implies that there are technical challenges to reach the discovery potential of the parton level analysis, especially, improving efficiencies and mass reconstruction with high precision for final states with missing transverse energy from neutrinos.